margnus1/pinerl/Readme.md

 # Pinerl
 Pinerl brings the
 [Pin operator](http://elixir-lang.org/getting-started/pattern-matching.html#the-pin-operator)
 from the Elixir language to Erlang by the means of a parse transform.
-Use of the pin operator in Erlang code makes the programmer's intent explicit, making it easier to read.
+The pin operator must be applied to any variables in patterns that are matched by value, rather than bound there.
+In Elixir, the pin operator is a necessity to be able to match existing values, since the default behaviour is to shadow the old value.
+That is, of course, not the case for Erlang, but the use of the pin operator makes the programmer's intent explicit, making it easier to read.
 It also discoverers a real and common mistake in Erlang code &ndash; unintentional matching &ndash; that is not found by any other warnings.

 When compiled with Pinerl, code like this will give you a warning